jrostand/pivothub/README.md

 ## Setting up Pivotal Tracker

-This section will tell you how to set up Pivotal Tracker to pull in GitHub Issues and (optionally) close Issues that are associated with Finished stories.
+This section will tell you how to set up Pivotal Tracker to pull in GitHub Issues as well as close Issues that are associated with Finished stories.

 ### Assumptions